 Keeping healthy during pregnancy will benefit you and your baby - and will help you to get back to healthy weight after birth

 Is my bump too big?Women often compare their bumps with each other and then worry that theirs is 'too big' or 'too small'.
 The size is dictated by many things, not just how big or small your baby is.
-It may be the position in which he's lying, how tall you are, how many babies you've had before and, obviously, how many you're carrying!
+Some people think your bump size can depend on whether you're having a boy or girl, which for curious mums can be guessed at just 12 weeks with the nub theory.
+It may be the position in which your baby is lying, how tall you are, how many babies you've had before and, obviously, how many you're carrying!

 What if my baby is too large?Few babies are too big to push out.
 Babies tend to grow to 'fit' their mum's pelvis, but if they're genuinely too big to come out vaginally, your midwife will pick up on signs during labour.
 Sometimes babies have a 'deflexed head' during labour.
 This is when their chin isn't tucked onto their chest but is looking slightly up, which increases the dimension that has to go through the pelvis.

 With good, strong contractions, however, the position can change.
-If your baby is 'too big' - a condition called cephalopelvic disproportion (CPD) - you'll need a caesarean section.
+If your baby is 'too big' - a condition called cephalopelvic disproportion (CPD) - you'll need a C-section.

 What can affect the growth of my baby?The source of nutrition and oxygen for your baby is the placenta, so if

 this isn't working as efficiently as it should be, it can slow down the